SystemsApproach/ops/arch.rst

 users do not need to know that connectivity potentially spans four different components, or how to control/configure each of them individually.
-(Or, as in the case of the Mobile Core, that SD-Core is split into two sub-parts and distributed across two clouds, with the CP sub-part responsible for controlling the UP sub-part.)
+(Or, as in the case of the Mobile Core, that SD-Core is distributed across two clouds, with the CP sub-part responsible for controlling the UP sub-part.)
 In the case of the connectivity service, for example, users only care about being able to authorize devices and set QoS parameters on an end-to-end basis.

 .. _fig-control:
 .. figure:: figures/Slide8.png